Commercial Projects

 Set inside the Neom megacity, The Mirror Line is a project consisting of two towers up to 500 metres tall and 200 metres wide running parallel for 170 km in a line across coastal, mountain and desert terrain, connected via walkways.

-The narrow design is intended to reduce the man-made footprint on the landscape and promote efficiency within the city that will host about 9 million people.
+The narrow design is intended to reduce the man-made footprint on the landscape and promote efficiency within the city which will host about 9 million people.

 The Mirror Line will be a roadless city – free of cars and emissions, offering a new approach to urban design that will operate on 100% renewable energy.